|

 credit cards have a hidden ultraviolet security

-feature that is only visible under the UV lamp.
-To
+feature that is only visible under the black light

-side up, under the UV lamp and look for the
+front side up, under the black light lamp and look for the

 ultraviolet security feature (s) that appear on